DigitalDenCloud/serverless-web-application-backend/README.md

-# A Serverless Website built on AWS using AWS SAM CLI for IaC and GitHub Actions for CI/CD
+# A Serverless Website

 Website: https://digitalden.cloud

+Built on AWS using AWS SAM CLI for IaC and GitHub Actions for CI/CD.

 The backend components of my website support a counter of visitors to my  website.
 The data (visitor count value) is stored in a DynamoDB database, which is accessed by a Lambda function written in Python3.
 The function is accessed through a REST API created with API Gateway, which when called will invoke the Lambda function and forward back the direct response due to a “Lambda proxy” configuration.
 Each time the page is loaded, a short JavaScript script utilizes Fetch API to ping the endpoint of my counter API, before rendering the response in the footer of the page.
 My site can now fetch and display the latest visitor count, while the Lambda function handled incrementation as it interacted exclusively with the database.